igomezv/igomezv.github.io/index.md

 <p>
   My research interests are Deep Learning, Bayesian inference, cosmology, and astrophysics.
 I enjoy writing short stories, essays, didactic material, and Python code.
+I am currently a postdoctoral researcher at the Geneva Observatory and, previously, at the ICF-UNAM.
 </p>

 <p>